olvap80/InstantRTOS/README.md

 InstantRTOS implements low-memory, fast-switching statckless coroutines to do cooperative multitasking efficienly on any platform.
 Coroutines are nice structural replacement for finite state machines (FSMs), since natural flow control statements are used instead of the mess of state/event transitions.

+## What about preemption of tasks?
+Preemption of "threads of execution" by "other threads of execution" is the feature that leads to mutexes and semaphores, CAS and memory barriers... this compicates programming a lot (and hurts CPU parformance!).
+Context switches are bad (both by time to switch, misses in CPU cache, and by space used for multiple stacks and for storing CPU contexts), and context switches are not portable at all!

+So regarding preemption: "not yet", but is it really always needed?
+"True man use preemption", that is why "Active Objects" and "run to completion" was invented (to overcome syncronization troubles caused by preemption!)
+Once "each Active Object handles one event at a time" and "runs to completion" this looks like... single threaded execution on single CPU!
+And with single physical CPU (like AVR on Arduino) our "tasks" do not run "in parallel", and so doing "true" preemption with CPU context switching leads to...
+CPU time and memory space lost!

+The only real case when preemption is needed is to let "the more important task to interrupt the less important task", this leads us to next section about priorities.

+## Then what about task priorities?
+TBD on planning and multiple schedulers and on workarounds!

 ## Where is HAL?
 What about registers and peripherals?
 The main components of InstantRTOS do not depend on any hardware/platform/CPU specifics at all, here is why: